 The State Bank of Pakistan (SBP), the Pakistani Central Bank, has regulations in place for providing foreign exchange for the remittance out of Pakistan of loan repayments (interest and capital), repatriation of investment in equity, and dividends released in local currency.
 Oracle and its subsidiaries are duly registered with SBP.

-The UK entered into bilateral Investment Treaty with Pakistan in 1994, offering protection against unjustified expropriation and, where justified, the timely payment of compensation.
+Both the UK (in 1994) and China (in 1989) have entered into bilateral Investment Treaty with Pakistan in 1994, offering protection against unjustified expropriation and, where justified, the timely payment of compensation.
 Restrictions shall not be placed on remittance out of Pakistan.